The Prelude workspace

 The History panel is cleared when you switch between an open clip and a rough cut.
 It is also cleared when you save the open clip or rough cut.

-Double-click a movie clip in the Project panel to open it for playback in the Monitor panel.
-The monitor gives you access to the standard play and navigation options.
+Double-click a movie clip in the Project panel to open it for playback in the Program Monitor panel.
+The Program Monitor gives you access to the standard play and navigation options.
 You can use the timecode, playback buttons, or the playhead to navigate the movie.

 Use the keyboard shortcuts J, K, and L to preview the movie clip.
 For greater control, use a combination of J and K keys to move backward slowly, and K and L keys to move forward slowly.